 02. AA(Academic Advisor)

-A guidance teacher (Academic Advisor) is assigned for every new student to help them in their academic needs and school life.
-AA will give detailed information regarding the school, their stay and matters on Philippine cultures and the like.
-They are also tasked to provide counseling, class consultation which are strictly confidential.
+A guidance teacher (Academic Advisor) is assigned for every new student to help them in their academic needs.
+AA will also give a detailed information regarding the school, the places and concerns about Philippine cultures.
+They are also tasked to provide counseling and class consultation which are strictly confidential.

 - Academic advice including classes, schedule, curriculum, etc.